yashwanth-kotha/slurm_and_kubernetes/README.md

 # slurm_and_kubernetes
 This project is about  installing SLURM (High performance computing) on bare metal and Kubernetes to deploy Machine learning model

-I completed installing SLURM on Bare metal.

-Installing Colossal.ai on the Bare metal.
+Here are the steps I followed to install SLURM (High-Performance Computing) to run effiecient neural network training using Colossal.ai

 Ubuntu == 20.4
 CUDA == 12.1